JiFish/elfish-extractor/readme.md

 # El-Fish Extractor

-Elfish Extractor is a tool for extracting frames from `.fsh`, `.mvy`, `.aqu` and `.isb` files used by the 1994 El-Fish software.
+El-Fish Extractor is a tool for extracting frames from `.fsh`, `.mvy`, `.aqu` and `.isb` files used by the 1994 El-Fish software.
 It reads the input file, extracts the frames, and saves them as images in the specified output directory.

 This is based on the work of Vidar Holen: https://www.vidarholen.net/contents/elfish/